matszpk/simple-irc-server/README.md

 * tls-openssl - enable TLS connection support thanks native OpenSSL library.

 A tls-openssl should be used in old machines that doesn't support SSE2 instructions.
-A rustls uses 'ring' crate that newer instruction set in X86 processors.
+A rustls uses 'ring' crate that need newer instruction set in X86 processors.

 To build server with full support just enter: